 John McLarty: Amen.

-Kimberly Faith: And if you wanna go back to the ghetto after you’ve been in the been on the beach, then you’ve really never you you’ve really been deluded.
-And we don’t want anyone, including ourselves, to live the beautiful life that God has given us, being deluded by the sin, the evil, the enemy, the all the forces of this world.
+Kimberly Faith: And if you want to go back to the ghetto after you’ve been on the beach, then you’ve really been deluded.
+And we don’t want anyone, including ourselves, to live the beautiful life that God has given us, being deluded by the sin, the evil, the enemy, all the forces of this world.

 John McLarty: Sure.
 This is a challenge for us.